J0nasW/tie_teaching_tools/README.md

 * Insert plain Text or upload PDF, TXT, MD or MS Office Files (PPTX and DOCX)
 * Get the plain Text as JSON Download
 * Get Word and Character Counts
+* Can be deployed using Streamlit or Docker (docker-compose up)
 * -NEW- Check if the submission was partly or fully written by GPT3 (requires good CPU or CUDA)
 * ... more to come